UPES Dehradun BA Admissions 2026

-The CUET Normalisation process is used to compare the marks of a student secured in the CUET exam with another when an examination of the same subject is held in multiple sessions, each with a different paper.
-Read the complete article to get the better understanding of CUR normalisation process.
+The CUET normalisation process is used to compare the marks of a student secured in the CUET exam with another when an examination of the same subject is held in multiple sessions, each with a different paper.
+CUET normalisation process 2026 is an established practice used for comparing candidate scores across multi-session papers.

-The NTA will opt for the CUET 2025 percentile method or equipercentile method for every session across multiple days for the same subject, which will include the percentile for each candidate which is calculated using the raw marks of the candidate as compared to the raw marks of others in the same session.
+The NTA will opt for the CUET UG method or equipercentile method for every session across multiple days for the same subject, which will include the percentile for each candidate which is calculated using the raw marks of the candidate as compared to the raw marks of others in the same session.
 These percentiles are then equated and converted into normalised marks.
+For sessions with smaller numbers of candidates, these are clubbed with bigger sessions.

-The CUET 2025 results are calculated in the form of percentile.
-The raw scores secured by the candidates are required to calculate the marks and percentile scored in the CUET entrance examination 2025.
+The CUET 2026 results will be calculated in the form of percentile.
+The raw scores secured by the candidates are required to calculate the marks and percentile scored in the CUET entrance examination 2026.
 To understand the difference between CUET marks vs percentile, candidates are advised to refer to the table below.

 Marks | Percentile |